Raspberry Pi GPIO Lines In Use And Using Them For Your Own Needs

 There are two GPIO inputs used for switches and two GPIO outputs used to drive LEDs on the Sonar Board.
 If you do not use the Sonar board OR are willing to sacrifice the features these lines support for Magni Silver and Magni Gold here is the information required.

-Look for and perhaps use P704 and P705 jacks after disabling the usage of these by Magni.
+You can use P704 and P705 jacks which have one GPIO each after disabling the usage of these by Magni.
 Normally those 2 jacks and their Magni usage AND two other GPIO pins used to drive LEDs that exist on the Magni ‘Sonar Board’ are controlled by Magni.
+The first 40 pins of both jacks are identical but notice carefully each pin one as they are not aligned and it is tricky because the Raspberry Pi is plugged in to P701 making the pin numbering a bit ‘upside down’.

 To use these as GPIO you must edit /etc/pifi/pifi.conf: